 A closer examination of Eq.~\eqref{eq:2d-fhit tau discovered model} reveals that this closure is indeed the NGM (this includes both the form and the coefficients, within the uncertainty range).
 This connection was already pointed out by \citeA{zanna2020data}, although the implications and findings such as 1-4 mentioned in the previous subsection were not further discussed in their short letter.

 First, let's briefly review the NGM \cite{leonard1975energy,clark1979evaluation, sagaut2006large}.
-As a simple illustration of the idea behind this model, \ref{appendix: GM derivation 1d} presents the derivation of the NGM using a 1D arbitrary field, $a(x)$.
-Taylor-series expansion of $a(x-r_x)$ around $a(x)$ (Eq.~\eqref{eq:1D taylor}) simplifies the convolution integral of the filtering operation (Eq.~\eqref{eq:1dfilter}) such that $\overline{a}(x)$ can be written in terms of $a(x)$ and its derivatives, with coefficients that depend only on the moments of the the filter's kernel, $G$ (Eq.~\eqref{eq:afiltered}).
+As a simple illustration of the idea behind this model, \KJ{we have reproduced the derivation of NGM in \ref{appendix: GM derivation 1d} using a 1D arbitrary field, $a(x)$, for the reader's convenience}.
+Taylor-series expansion of $a(x-r_x)$ around $a(x)$ (Eq.~\eqref{eq:1D taylor}) simplifies the convolution integral of the filtering operation (Eq.~\eqref{eq:1dfilter}) such that $\overline{a}(x)$ can be written in terms of $a(x)$ and its derivatives, with coefficients that depend only on the moments of the filter's kernel, $G$ (Eq.~\eqref{eq:afiltered}).
 Using $\overline{u}^2$ and $\overline{u^2}$ as $a(x)$, we eventually arrive at an analytically derived closure for $\tau_{xx}$ with error $\mathcal{O}\left(\Delta^4\right)$ (Eq.~\eqref{eq:GM21D}).
 In 2D with filtering applied in both directions (like our 2D-FHIT), the NGM is \cite{sagaut2006large}

 where $c_\tau$ depends on the filter's kernel.
 Similarly, for the 2D RBC with filtering only in the $x$ direction, the NGM is

 As emphasized in \ref{appendix: GM derivation 1d}, there is nothing specific to momentum flux or even turbulence (or even physical systems) in the derivation of NGM.
 In fact, for the {\it filtered quadratic nonlinearity of any two arbitrary variables}, one arrives at the same expression with $\mathcal{O}\left(\Delta^4\right)$ accuracy.
 For example, following this derivation, for the SGS heat flux, we obtain